tacibey/kraffe-roasters/src/content/blog/en/choosing-right-coffee-roaster-business-guide.md

 ---
-title: "Choosing the Right Coffee Roaster for Your Business: A Comprehensive Guide"
+title: "Key Factors to Consider When Starting a Roastery Business"
-description: "Navigate the complexities of selecting a coffee roaster.
-This guide covers capacity, budget, roast styles, sustainability, and support to help you make the best choice."
+description: "Starting a roastery?
+Our guide covers key business factors to consider, from choosing the right capacity roaster to budget and space planning."
 author: "Kraffe Technics"
 authorImage: "@/images/blog/kraffe-technic.avif"
 authorImageAlt: "Kraffe Technics Team Avatar"